RafaelFavetta/RafaelFavetta/README.md

 ## 🇺🇸 Summary

-I'm a Software Development student focused on mobile and on turning ideas into useful, well-crafted apps.
-I enjoy solving problems and learning new technologies.
-I love learning on my own and I'm always exploring new things.
+I'm a Software Development student.
+I enjoy solving problems and learning new technologies and I'm always exploring new things.
 Lately, I'm diving into tools like Firebase, SQLite, ARCore, and other technologies I use in my Android app.

 Currently, I'm focused on two main projects: